johnalison/obsidian-notes/Journal/11 October 2024 Friday.md

 "To preview a page while in Editing view, **press Ctrl (or Cmd on macOS) while hovering the cursor over the link**" saved in [[Obsidian Tricks]]

+# CMU CMS
+- Debugging

+Added script to do Lumi checking.